lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 In order for CMC clients and servers using HTTP to interoperate, the following rules apply.

+> Clients are configured with sufficient information to form the server URI {{!RFC3986}}.

 > Client requests are submitted by use of the POST method.

 > Servers MUST use the 2XX response codes for successful responses.